-When It comes to watercolor material there are many different materials and brands that are good.
-Here I will list my favorite material that can be purchased for an affordable price without compromising the quality.
+When It comes to picking the right art-supply for watercolor, it can be a bit of a jungle in the beginning, so please read this material list carefully to the end.
+Here I will list some of my favorite material that can be purchased for an affordable price without compromising the quality.
+I will also recommend some good art-stores in Copenhagen.

 THE COLORS